Qualifications: BA(Hons), MA (Linguistics, LaTrobe University), PhD (University of Melbourne)

 of Melbourne (Australia) in the project titled "Small stones can break big canoes: Securing records of the world's indigenous languages", exploring how to create better records of languages in the course of

 language description.
+The LinguistList has a brief bio on their 'featured linguist' page here.
 I am also: Director of PARADISEC

 CI in the ARC Centre of Excellence for the Dynamics of Language